 Time and questioning…

 Beyond Repair will not be around forever.
-That impermanence is a core conceptual underpinning.
+This impermanence is a core conceptual underpinning.
 A value which we hope neighbors will come to see as a one of our strengths.
 The project is a space for questioning, and any public that questions itself needs to evolve through its questioning and reflection.
 The project is actively non-institutional, and not for a lifetime.
 It is a model desiring to forge new tools.
 Better tools through shared knowledge and diverse experience.

 Tomorrow is the question…